AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 The above example will enable One-Click List-Unsubscribe for ISPs who support One-Click, while ensuring that receivers who do not support "mailto" can still request unsubscribe via email.

 #### Creating a typology rule to support One-Click List-Unsubscribe {#one-click-typology-rule}

+To configure One-Click List-Unsubscribe using a typology rule, follow the steps below.

 1. From the navigation tree, go to **[!UICONTROL Typolgy rules]** and click **[!UICONTROL New]**.